 Yes, all deaf and hard-of-hearing students who have little or no prior skills in American Sign Language, and who are accepted into a bachelor's degree program in one of the other colleges at RIT can apply for NSP.

 Yes.
 All incoming freshmen, including international students, are invited to participate.
 Since a part of this program will be held in-person, you will need to have appropriate student visa to participate.
 The first two weeks of online classes will follow Eastern Daytime Time (EDT).
 Please keep this in consideration when applying for the program.
 If you live in a different time zone, you will have to convert to your time zone.
 Here is a link to help you convert to your time zone: https://savvytime.com/converter.
 There will be a limited time for travel between July 30 and August 2 before moving in on August 3.
 It is critical for you to be here in person on August 3 to appropriately finish the course in-person.

 A computer or laptop with a webcam and an internet connection is required for our classes and evening activities.
 Please ensure your Zoom software is fully updated!
-You can use a computer or laptop instead of iPad/tablet because of the limitations of being able to interact with other students.
+It is preferred that you use a computer or laptop instead of iPad/tablet because of the limitations of being able to interact with other students.

-On the myCourses platform you will find information about your ASL online and in-person classes and in-person evening and weekend activities, including a syllabus, a course schedule, and any other information you need for the ASL classes and evening activities.
+On the myCourses platform you will find information about your ASL online and in-person classes and in-person evening and weekend activities, including a syllabus, a course schedule, and any other information you need for the ASL classes and evening and weekend activities.
 The point system will be posted in myCourses.
-Also, there will be a program book that includes contact information for people that you might want to reach.
+Also, there will be a link that includes contact information for people that you might want to reach.

 Yes.
 RIT/NTID is a welcoming and supportive environment for all learners.
 Students with low vision or who are blind will work with the Disability Service Office and their instructor to determine the best ways in which to support their needs.

 A point system will be used to track your daily participation and assignments.
-You can get access to the point system at any time during NSP by using the Grades tool on myCourses to see your standing on participation and assignments.
+You can get access to the point system at any time during NSP by using the Grades tool on myCourses to see your progress.
 Near the end of program, you will have an opportunity to meet with the instructor to discuss your ASL development and skills.
 You will receive a letter grade at the end of the program.